iwasz/gtkforms/doc/index.rst

 Arguments of this call have the following meaning:

 1. ``'loginView'`` is a name of a view from which data will be get.
-It may be view which contains the button shich was used to submit a form, or some other view available in current ``Page``.
+It may be view which contains the button which was used to submit a form, or some other view available in current ``Page``.
 If current page does not contain view with given name, an exception will be thrown.
 #. ``''`` second argument in above example, which is an empty string is called a *dataRange*.
 It tells the library which